-From the gravity modelling process it was found necessary to have variation in the density of the lithospheric mantle, and that the regions of different density correspond to different thicknesses of the lithosphere (Geissler et al., 2010).
-Broadly, the lithosphere is thinnest and least dense to the North-West of the region (70 km and 3305 kg/m3) whilst being thickest and densest to the South-East (140 km and 3335 kg/m3) below the Adriatic Sea.
-The shallowing of the LAB below the Alps could correspond to the boundary between the Austro-Alpine and Helvetic/Penninic Alps.
+Figure 5 show the depths to the surfaces of the Moho and LAB utilised in this work.
+The Moho can be seen to be shallowest below the Ligurian Sea (20 km) but also shallow at the Ivrea body (22.5 km) and below the Upper Rhine Graben (25 km).
+It reaches its deepest point in the crustal root of the Alps at 55 km.
+From the gravity modelling process it was found necessary to have variation in the density of the lithospheric mantle and that the regions of different density correspond to different thicknesses of the lithosphere (Geissler, 2010).
+Broadly the lithosphere is thinnest and least dense in the North-West of the region (70 km and 3305 kg/m3) whilst being thickest and densest in the South-East (140 km and 3335 kg/m3) below the Adriatic Sea.
+The shallowing of the LAB below the Alps can be seen to correspond to the boundary between the Austro Alpine and Helvetic/Penninic Alps.

-The observed gravity in the modelled region is visible in Fig. 2, while the calculated gravity response is shown in Fig. 6.
-The residual anomaly can be observed in Fig. 6 demonstrating the good fit achieved by the generated structural model.
-Almost all of the modelled area reproduces the observed gravity to \pm 25 mGal with the exception of a couple of isolated regions where the misfit between observed and calculated gravity slightly exceeds that value.
-As the polarity of both anomalies indicates less density is required to fit the gravity field, they correspond to Moho highs and their wavelength would suggest the top surface of the Moho as the source of the anomaly, the anomalies likely stem from isolated Moho depths that are slightly too shallow.
+The full extent of the observed gravity of the modelled region is visible in Fig. 2 and the calculated gravity response is visible in Fig. 6.
+The residual anomaly of the generated model can also be seen in Fig. 6 demonstrating the close match achieved by the generated structural model.
+Almost all of the modelled area reproduces the observed gravity to ± 25 mGal with the exception of a couple of isolated regions where the misfit between observed and calculated gravity slightly exceeds that.